SpotSeven/uniTSimputation/README.md

 - Results.d - imputation experiment results in R data.table format
 - Figures.d - plots of the results of the experiments
 - R.d - R source code of the experiments

+Short desribtion of code files within R.d:
--- main.R, runs the experiments and creates results files -- main-plots.R creates the figures (with result files as input) -- helper-functions.R is called by main.R and provides several required functions
+- main.R, runs the experiments and creates results files
+- main-plots.R creates the figures (with result files as input)
+- helper-functions.R is called by main.R and provides several required functions